 Exersaucer vs. Baby Walker

-You need to be careful to consider your baby’s age and development stage before placing her in an exersaucer.
-Typically, the recommended starting age for most exersaucers is between the ages of 4 and 6 months.
+Typically, the recommended starting age for a baby to go in an exersaucer is between the ages of 4 and 6 months.

 - She should be able to hold her head up on her own with ease

 - She should be able to sit and support her own back

 - Her feet should be able to touch the ground or the base

 Making sure your baby has reached these milestones will keep her safe while she is enjoying her activity center.

 Physical Development Progress